muratk5n/thirdwave/en/2016/08/deep-learning-general-ai.md

 François Chollet

+[Chollet is an ML engineer at Google, also is the creator of the open source deep-learning library Keras.
+Extremely useful tool, I've used it along with many other practitioners in the field]

 [Answering the question on Quora] In many respects, it is.
 For sure, the recent successes of deep learning have been amazing: we went from being really terrible at supervised learning on perceptual problems